Patricia Lawson: Career

 She took up sport when she entered an under-10 swimming race in her youth and won.
 Lawson won each of the single track and field events she entered at Caswell Elementary School before enrolling at Bedford Road Collegiate.
 She went on to claim five Canadian provincial titles in six individual sports: Lawson broke the provisional records for the 220 and 420 yard events in speed skating in 1944, and won the 1947 Canadian Intermediate Ladies Championship title.
 She won all six of the track and field competitions she entered in the Bedford Road championships in May 1947 and set the high school record in the high jump discipline.
 That July, Lawson took the women's shot put event at the Canadian Track and Field Championships.
 In October of that year, she won the 440 yard relay, the running high jump and the broad jump competitions at the Western Canada Intercollegiate Athletic Union track and field championships.

 Throughout her time as a student athlete at the University of Saskatchewan, she competed on a total of thirteen varsity teams in sports such as basketball, swimming, track and field and tennis.
 In 1948, Lawson won the women's open singles, the women's open doubles and the mixed open doubles competitions at the Central Saskatchewan Tennis Championships.
-She claimed victory in the women's competition of the Canadian Amateur Speed Skating Championships in February 1949, and went on to claim wins in each of the 100 yards free style, 50 years back stroke and the 50 years freestyle to tally 15 points in the intercollegiate swimming meet at Sasktoon the following month.
+She claimed victory in the women's competition of the Canadian Amateur Speed Skating Championships in February 1949, and went on to claim wins in each of the 100 yards free style, 50 years back stroke and the 50 years freestyle to tally 15 points in the intercollegiate swimming meet at Saskatoon the following month.
 Lawson won the ladies' singles, ladies' doubles and mixed doubles at the 1950 Central Saskatchewan Tennis tournament.
 In 1954, Lawson tied for first with Doreen Ryan for the senior women's title at the Canadian Speed Skating Championship.

 She was named most valuable player in her debut season with the Saskatchewan Huskies.

 In 1955 as a senior competitor, Lawson and the Saskatoon Aces won the 1955 women's basketball title for Saskatchewan teams.
 She went on to claim the 1955 Canadian Basketball Championship playing for the Vancouver Eilers and the 1959 Canadian Basketball Championship as part of the Saskatoon Adilman Aces.
 Lawson was named to the Canada women's national basketball team for the 1959 Pan American Games in Chicago, one of five Aces players to play for the national squad.